Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 what classes exist, the properties that exist on each class, what enums are defined, and so on.

-The primary descriptor type is the **RootDesc**.
+The primary descriptor type is the [**RootDesc**][RootDesc].
 This contains a complete description of the classes and enums of an entire API.

-Each instance can have a RootDesc assigned to it.
+An [Instance][Instance] can have a RootDesc assigned to it.
 This state is inherited by any descendant instances.
-See [`rbxmk.meta`](#user-content-TODO) for more information on how to assign descriptors to an instance.
+See [`sym.Desc`][Instance.sym.Desc] for more information.

-Additionally, the `rbxmk.globalDesc` field may be used to apply a RootDesc globally.
-When `rbxmk.globalDesc` is set, any instance that wouldn't otherwise inherit a descriptor will use this global descriptor.
+Additionally, the [`rbxmk.globalDesc`][rbxmk.globalDesc] field may be used to apply a RootDesc globally.
+When `globalDesc` is set, any instance that wouldn't otherwise inherit a descriptor will use this global descriptor.

 When an instance has a descriptor, several behaviors are enforced:

-- When the global descriptor is set, `Instance.new` errors if the given class name does not exist (`Instance.new` can also receive a descriptor).
+- When the global descriptor is set, [`Instance.new`][Instance.new] errors if the given class name does not exist (`Instance.new` can also receive a descriptor).
 - A property will throw an error if it does not exist for the class.
 - Getting an uninitialized property will throw an error.
 - Getting a property that currently has an incorrect type will throw an error.